IslombekTurakulov/CheckersGame/README.md

 Supported OS
 ------------

-All the Windows systems still supported by Microsoft are supported by Notepad++.
-However, not all Notepad++ users can or want to use the newest system.
+All the Windows systems still supported by Microsoft are supported by this project.
+However, not all users can or want to use the newest system.
 Here is the [Supported systems information](SUPPORTED_SYSTEM.md) you may need in case you are one of them.